caramdache/xlsx2html/README.md

 #### Support images

-The same is sligthly different if you want not just xlsx cell content but also images.
+There is a little bit of a conendrum:

+- openpyxl does not support rich text, so we use RubyXL instead; however
+- rubyxl does not support images, so we use openpyxl in addition

 ```
 require 'rubyXL'
 require 'rubyXL/convenience_methods'

-# There is a little bit of a conendrum:
-#   - openpyxl does not support rich text, so we use RubyXL instead; however
-#   - rubyxl does not support images, so we use openpyxl in addition
 require 'pycall/import'
 include PyCall::Import
 pyimport :openpyxl